SomdattaNag/HairStylist/README.md

 2. Image analysis using transfer learning: The application uses a transfer-learning model MobileNetV2 for image analysis and classification.
 It uses Data Augmentation techniques to optimize performance.

-3. Image pre-processing using OpenCV: The model uses OpenCv to pre-process images.
+3. Image pre-processing using OpenCV: The model uses OpenCV to pre-process images.

 4. Interactive Data visualisation: Uses matplotlib to visualise image data.